Jesuit Teacher and Coach, Fr. James Sinnerud, Publicly Named as Perpetrator for First Time

 Last year, the law firm of Jeff Anderson & Associates, working with Robert Pastor, released a report containing the identities, histories, and photographs of 109 Catholic clerics accused of child sexual abuse in the Diocese of Phoenix.
 The firms reported at the time that one of the most shocking findings among their discoveries in collecting the data for the report was evidence that some perpetrators were transferred and retained in trusted positions with direct access to children even after Church leadership knew they were alleged abusers.

 Anderson and Pastor say that modern means of analysis, evidence uncovered in other litigation, and the growing movement of survivors reclaiming their voices is exposing perpetrators who operated in the geographical boundaries of this Diocese.
-“Until the Diocese fulfils its promise of transparency and accountability children remain in grave danger,” said Anderson.
+“Until the Diocese fulfills its promise of transparency and accountability children remain in grave danger,” said Anderson.

 The sexual abuse of children has long been a crime in Arizona.
 However, Church officials chose and continue choosing to keep these crimes hidden, allowing priests continued and unfettered access to children.
 In 2003, Bishop Thomas O’Brien (Bishop of Phoenix 1982-2003) admitted in a written agreement with criminal prosecutors that he allowed priests under his supervision to continue to work with children after becoming aware of allegations they had sexually abused minors.
 It is unknown how many children were sexually abused in the Diocese of Phoenix as a result of these dangerous practices and the systemic cover-up of clergy sexual abuse.